Nice 'n' Easy (Johnny Duncan and Janie Fricke album)

-Nice 'n' Easy is a studio album by American country artists Johnny Duncan and Janie Fricke.
+Nice 'n' Easy is a duet studio album by American country music artists Johnny Duncan and Janie Fricke.
 It was released in October 1980 via Columbia Records and featured ten tracks.
 Five of these tracks were previously released and only credited to Duncan.
 Five of the remaining tracks were new recordings.
 It was the first and only collaborative album the pair would record together.
 It included one single, which was a cover of the pop recording "She's Out of My Life".

 Background and content

 Both Johnny Duncan and Janie Fricke were signed to Columbia Records in the 1970s.
 Duncan found his biggest commercial success on the Columbia label with the help of producer Billy Sherrill who helped him craft a sound that produced the top ten songs "Thinkin' of a Rendezvous" and "It Couldn't Have Been Any Better".
 Fricke had been a background singer who was heard (uncredited) in the background of several Johnny Duncan songs.
 She received enough attention from these appearances that she signed her own Columbia contract in 1977.

 Through their own recordings together, Duncan and Fricke would come to record their only studio album as a duo called Nice 'n' Easy.
 The album was recorded in sessions held at the Columbia Studio (located in Nashville, Tennessee) between 1975 and 1980.
 A total of ten tracks comprised Nice 'n' Easy.
 Five of the songs had been recorded and released previously: "Come a Little Bit Closer", "Stranger", "Thinkin' of a Rendezvous", "It Couldn't Have Been Any Better" and "Atlanta Georgia Stray".
 Originally these songs (some issued as singles) were credited to Duncan only.
 For Nice 'n' Easy, both artists received credit.
 These tracks were co-produced by Larry Gatlin and Billy Sherrill.
 The five remaining tracks were new recordings, produced solely by Sherrill.
 The lead track was a cover of Michael Jackson's "She's Out of My Life", which was retitled to "He's Out of My Life".